 - Less equipment = easier clean up when done washing vehicle as you don’t have to do anything but disconnect your gun, and dump your water buckets.

-After giving it a good wash, I dried the vehicle using a microfiber drying towel and then moved on to the decontamination step.
+After giving it a good wash, I dried the vehicle using high quality Chemical Guys microfiber drying towels and then moved on to the decontamination step.